St. Kitts Cruise Port: Attractions, Shopping, and Beaches

 Rainfall each month varies much more than temperatures.
 The island has a dry season from December through June.
 The rainy season goes from July through November.

-Cruise travelers will find ideal weather in April because of warmer temperatures and lower risk of rain.
+We visited the island in December on our second trip and found the weather ideal.
+Historical weather data shows that cruise travelers will find the best weather in April because of warmer temperatures and lower risk of rain.

 The Caribbean hurricane season is most active in September and October.
-They are the worst months for a visit to the St. Kitts cruise port.
+They are the worst months for a visit to the Basseterre cruise port.